niklastoe/kineticmodel_bdi/README.md

 It demonstrates most options.
 Users can easily modify the kinetic models shown there to their needs.

+1. The synthetic data are generated in `generate_observed_data.ipynb`.
+This notebook is just for reference, you can find the synthetic data as shown in the SI of the paper in ` 	observed_kin_data.csv, observed_eq_adsorption_data.csv, observed_td_adsorption_data.csv`.

+2. The definition of the kinetic models, priors etc. is found in `infer_parameters.ipynb`.
+All the heavy lifting, i.e. the inference itself, is also done within this notebook.
+Running all of it can take several hours or up to 1-2 days.
+Upon completion, you will find the MCMC chains in `.h5` files.
+These are relatively large (up to a few hundred MB) so we don't share them via GitHub.
+If you face a problem at this stage, feel free to contact me and I will share my results with you.
+`LH_infer_parameters.ipynb` is analogous but with slightly different settings and priors for the LH mechanism.

+3. The results from the inference are analysed in `analysis.ipynb`.
+It contains visualizations of the posterior predictive checks, marginalized posterior distributions and the other figures from the SI of the paper concerned with the proof of concept.

 # Compatibility with Python3

 This package was developed and used with Python2.